-With over 25 years of experience in Sales, Hospitality, Training and Leadership, she delivers engaging and energetic presentations for any company or group wanting to increase engagement and productivity.
+With over 25 years of experience in Sales, Hospitality, Training and Leadership, she delivers engaging and energetic presentations and training for any company or group wanting to increase engagement and productivity.

-As an Executive Coach, Mitch helps her clients clarify their vision, map out actionable strategies, and Stretch Their Horizons!
+As an Executive Coach, Mitch helps her clients clarify their vision, map out actionable strategies, and turn roadblocks into runways to success!